 NEWS

-Geoff Davis is in THE THINKING MACHINE show from Expanded Art in Berlin, it starts Tuesday 6th June 2023 to 27th June.
+Geoff Davis and Micro Arts Group are in THE THINKING MACHINE show from Expanded Art / Anika Meier in Berlin, it starts Tuesday 6th June 2023 to 27th June.
 Please visit https://www.expanded.art/exhibitions/the-thinking-machine

 “The exhibition presents pioneers from different generations, early 1950s until today, working in the field of generative art.
 On view will be, among others, plotter drawings, generative photography, sculptures, and NFTs from 25 international artists.”